altibbi-com/AltibbiVec/AltibbiVec 1.0/README.md

 ## Prerequisites

-These models were built using [gensim](https://radimrehurek.com/gensim/) Python library.
-Here's a simple code for loading and using one of the models by following these steps:
+The [gensim](https://radimrehurek.com/gensim/) Python library was used to tokenize and build the Word2Vec.
+In order to use AltibbiVec-Word2Vec you need to install it.

 1. Install `gensim` >= **3.4** and `nltk` >= **3.2** using either `pip` or `conda`

 >> pip install gensim nltk
 >> conda install gensim nltk

+To use AltibbiVec-FastText, install the FastText library using Google Colaboratory:

+>>!pip install fasttext
+or
+>> pip install fasttext
+>> conda install -c conda-forge fasttext

+To use AltibbiVec-Glove, install the Glove library using:

+>>pip install glove_python

 ## How To Use
+Here's a simple code for loading and using one of the models by following these steps:

 2. extract the compressed model files to a directory [ e.g. `Altibbi-FastText` ]
 3. keep the **.npy** files, alongside the **.mdl**.
 You are gonna to load the file with no extension, like what you'll see in the following code.